-How Do Mortgage Underwriters Qualify Borrowers & Approve Home Loans
+How Do Mortgage Underwriters Qualify Borrowers & Approve Loans

-- Mortgage lenders have something called overlays which are their own guidelines that surpass the bare minimum FHA minimum requirements.
+- Lenders have something called overlays which are their own guidelines that surpass the bare agency minimum requirements

-- In order to qualify for a 3.5% minimum down payment requirement, a mortgage loan borrower needs a minimum credit score of 580 FICO or higher.
+- In order to qualify for a 3.5% minimum down payment requirement, borrower needs a minimum credit score of 580 FICO or higher

-- Some FHA insured mortgage loan lenders even require for their borrowers to have credit scores of 680 FICO or higher.
+- Some lenders even require for their borrowers to have credit scores of 680 FICO or higher

-Lenders are allowed to have higher lending requirements than the minimum required by FHA.
-How Do Mortgage Underwriters Qualify Borrowers is to make sure borrowers meet all FHA Guidelines PLUS the company’s own lender overlays.
+Lenders are allowed to have higher lending requirements than the minimum required by HUD.
+How Do Mortgage Underwriters Qualify Borrowers is to make sure borrowers meet all Agency Guidelines PLUS the company’s own overlays.

 How Do Mortgage Underwriters Qualify Borrowers With Credit Scores And Credit Report

-Mortgage loan underwriters are the decision makers who decide whether to approve or deny a mortgage loan borrower’s mortgage application.
+Mortgage underwriters are the decision-makers who decide whether to approve or deny a borrower’s mortgage application.

-- Mortgage loan underwriters will look at the mortgage loan borrowers credit scores.
+- Mortgage underwriters will look at borrowers credit scores

-- Just because a borrower has high credit scores does not mean that the mortgage loan borrower is financially responsible.
+- Just because a borrower has high credit scores does not mean that the borrower is financially responsible

-- On the flip side, just because the mortgage loan borrower has low credit scores, that does not mean that the borrower financially irresponsible.
+On the flip side, just because the borrower has low credit scores, that does not mean that the borrower financially irresponsible.